Last Updated: 01 May 2014

 Why Is Gold Worth So Much Right Now? - 4.2 out of

-The price of gold is historically high right now, and there seems to be no limit to where it may end up.
-Unless you have been living on another planet (or just don’t watch TV), you’ve likely heard thousands of television commercials in the past couple of years, encouraging you to sell off your old, unwanted scrap gold.
-Perhaps you have been scratching your head, wondering what’s behind this rise in the price of gold.
+The price of gold is again on the rise, and there seems to be no limit to where it may end up.
+Unless you have been living on another planet (or just don’t watch TV), you’ve likely heard thousands of television commercials in the past couple of years, telling you that today is the best time to sell gold.
+Perhaps you have been scratching your head, wondering what’s behind this rise in the gold price.
 This article will attempt to shed some light on the gold phenomenon.

 When it comes to gold prices, bad news is typically good news.
-The current economic situation not just in the U.S., but around the world, has led to a new all-time high for a troy ounce of gold, which (at the time of this writing) was $1853 per ounce.
-While the gold market has seen spikes in the past, the driving force behind the latest elevation in the price of gold was created by:
+The current economic situation not just in the U.S., but around the world, has led to a new increase in the price of gold, which (at the time of this writing) was $1380 per ounce While the gold market has seen spikes in the past, the driving force behind the latest elevation in the price of gold was created by: